 The DSLs undertake accredited training by attending at least 4 out of 6 RBWM DSL Network meetings in any 2 year period and receive frequent updates from e-bulletins and have discussions with other professionals in order to keep abreast of safeguarding developments.
-Refresher child protection and safeguarding training for all staff is provided regularly (at least every 36 months) and is recorded.
+Refresher child protection and safeguarding training including online safety for all staff is provided regularly (at least every 36 months) and is recorded.

-Regular updates about topical matters, changes to policy or new procedures or requirements are given during INSET or issued as a paper or e-bulletin at the beginning of most terms when staff are reminded that it is the responsibility of every member of staff to safeguard pupils, and these resources are available for staff online.
+Regular updates about changes to policy or new procedures or requirements and topical matters such as harmful sexual behaviours and online sexual abuse, are given during INSET or issued as a paper or e-bulletin at the beginning of most terms when staff are reminded that it is the responsibility of every member of staff to safeguard pupils, and these resources are available for staff online.